vincent-legoll/glancing/README.rst

 #.
 Automated Testing
 ====================

+Be extra careful, automated tests are intended for developpers only, not for site administrators.
+The tests can have bugs, so never run the test suite in a production tenant, as it could destroy image(s) there (and also valuable snapshots).
+This actually happened once, you have been warned.

 Both ``nose`` & ``py.test`` can be used to run the test suite

 You'll need to install the ``python-nose`` package first (should work on debian &